TeresaUscanga/InferencePhaseML/README.md

 # InferencePhaseML
-Industrialization of a Machine Learning model using Apache Airflow and Apache BEAM
+Industrialization of a Machine Learning model using Apache Airflow and Apache BEAM.